alpesis-robotics/drone-estimator/README.md

 ...
 ```

-A green box is shown at the chart of estimation attitude error:
+A green box is shown at the chart of estimated attitude error:

 ![07_AttitudeEstimation](./images/07_AttitudeEstimation.png)